Camilogc93/softbot/README.md

 The prompt can also be improved by including some examples of questions and their answers to achieve more structured behavior.

 To make the system more thoughtful,w e can implement the RAG in an interactive agent that assesses whether the response meets the user's needs.
 This could function like a series of coaching agents that analyze the content of the responses.

+## Voice to text
+Slack, by default, transcribes the audio messages sent to our bot into text, so no additional implementation is needed.

+To implement this, the Slack file trigger event is used to check if it's an audio file, then an API is called to transcribe the audio, and the text is sent to the prompt.